 In fact, I’ve been told it’s true no matter what age you are, according to Jim, my new friend the bill collector.
 As he asked me about my job search, he mentioned how much he hates his job but it’s the only one he could get.
 He’s thirty.
 Double ugh

-So, I’ve been unemployed for approximately a year.
+So, I’ve been unemployed for less than a year.
 When it first happened, I was okay with it.
 There was “a series of unfortunate events” that led to it… and I needed to recuperate, quite honestly.

 Do I regret it?
 Yes, but… I did what I thought was best at the time.
 I wasn’t strong enough to fight for what I’d so desperately wanted.
 Am I strong enough now?
 Perhaps.
 But that ship has sailed.
 And so… I begin again.